trustbox/logmap/README.md

 ## Installation

-If you use Maven, add **Log4Splunk** as a dependency in your project including the following lines to your pom.xml:
+If you use Maven, add **LogMap** as a dependency in your project including the following lines to your pom.xml:

 ```
 <dependency>